Written By Flow Coach, Mackennon Klink B.S., CSCS, PN1

 With highly technical movements such as the power clean, which stresses the central nervous system, keep rest times higher (depending on the weight) to ensure that you can perform the lift with maximum speed, effort, and perfect technique each and every time.

 If your training goals aren’t in-line with your rest periods, you won’t see your intended results!
 Also, keep your workouts within 60 minutes.
 Your testosterone levels are at their highest level within 20-50 minutes.
 After that, testosterone levels begin to taper off and cortisol levels (stress hormone) will dramatically increase.
-These simple changes will put you into the driver’s seat on achieving your training goals.
-Regardless if you are a complete beginner or a seasoned veteran, monitoring your rest periods will help you crush your training, hit your goals, and stay injury free.
+These simple changes will put you in the driver’s seat on achieving your training goals.
+Regardless if you are a complete beginner or a seasoned veteran, monitoring your rest periods will help you crush your training, hit your goals, and remain injury free.